 The ADW members have worked over the past few years to purchase and install 80 signs throughout the watershed to help raise awareness of the resources in the region.
 Signs have been placed along many roads where creeks or streams cross as well as at locations near the watershed boundaries.
 For a map of the sign locations Click here.
 If your community is interested in additional signs, please contact Wayne County at 734.326.4469.

 Each year, the ADW supports the designated Green Schools within our watershed.
 In past years, the ADW purchased trees to plant on the Green Schools’ property.
 In 2016, the ADW awarded 5 Green Schools in the ADW with a $1,300 voucher to be used to host the University of Michigan, Museum of Natural History’s River Residency Stream Table Simulation Workshops.
-The ADW has budgeted to continue to award vouchers in 2017!
+This program continued in 2017 with 6 schools awarded as highlighted in this River Residency Summary.
+The ADW has budgeted to continue to award vouchers in 2018!
 For more information on the Green Schools program Click here.

 Grow Zone/Green Roof Project Summaries